LoC-Path: Learning to Compress for Pathology Multimodal Large Language Models: More Ablation Study

-\myparagraph{Impact of Tile-level Encoders.} We primarily use CONCH-V1~\cite{lu2024avisionlanguage} features (512 feature dimension) as tile-level inputs, but our framework is compatible with other tile-level vision encoders.
-Tab.~\ref{tab:pretraining_resampler_comparison} already shows that the MAE-pretrained resampler produces high-quality latents from CONCH-V1 features~\cite{lu2024avisionlanguage}, matching the slide-level encoder upper bound on classification tasks.
+\myparagraph{Impact of Tile-level Encoders.} We primarily use CONCH-V1~\cite{lu2024avisionlanguage} 512-dim features as tile-level inputs, but our framework is compatible with other tile-level vision encoders.
+Tab.~\ref{tab:pretraining_resampler_comparison} already shows that the MAE-pretrained resampler produces high-quality latents from CONCH-V1 features~\cite{lu2024avisionlanguage}, remaining competitive with the slide-level encoder upper bound on classification tasks.
 To further test robustness, we swap the tile encoder to CONCH-V15~\cite{ding2025titan}, whose feature dimension is $768$.
 To accommodate this higher dimension, we increase the resampler hidden size to $768$ and use three cross-attention layers.
-As summarized in Tab.~\ref{tab:ablation_14b}, the CONCH-V15\cite{ding2025titan} variant improves all three WSI-Bench tasks and achieves the best overall average ($0.745$), especially boosting WSI-Relevance for diagnosis and treatment planning.
+As summarized in Tab.~\ref{tab:ablation_14b}, the CONCH-V15~\cite{ding2025titan} variant variant improves the overall WSI-Bench average to $0.745$, especially boosting WSI-Relevance for diagnosis and treatment planning.
 This suggests that LoC-Path can directly benefit from advances in pathology foundation models without changing the overall MLLM architecture.
-We also swap the tile-level encoder to a Dino V2~\cite{oquab2023dinov2} variant without feature alignment pre-training, which yields worse overall performance on WSI-Bench tasks.
-This suggests that the feature space alignment training is essential to bridging the vision encoders and the pre-trained LLMs.
+We also swap the tile-level encoder to a DINOv2~\cite{oquab2023dinov2} variant without feature alignment pre-training, which yields worse overall performance on WSI-Bench tasks.
+This suggests that the feature space alignment training is essential for bridging the vision encoders and the pre-trained LLMs.

 \myparagraph{Impact of LLM Scale.} Finally, we scale the language backbone from Qwen2.5-7B-Instruct (used in the main paper) to Qwen2.5-14B while keeping the visual stack and routing modules fixed~\cite{qwen25}.
-On WSI-Bench, the 7B model in the main paper reaches an average score of $0.739$, whereas the 14B variant in Tab.~\ref{tab:ablation_14b} improves this to $0.744$.
-The gains are consistent across morphological analysis, diagnosis, and treatment planning, indicating that our token-compression pipeline already supplies a strong visual representation even for a relatively small LLM.
-Scaling up the language model yields additional accuracy, but is less noticeable compared to the gain by switching to a better tile-level encoder.
+Keeping the visual stack fixed at $L{=}256$ and $M{=}96$, scaling the language backbone from Qwen2.5-7B-Instruct to Qwen2.5-14B improves the WSI-Bench average from $0.738$ to $0.744$.
+The improvement is driven mainly by treatment planning, while morphological analysis and diagnosis change only slightly, indicating that our token-compression pipeline already supplies a strong visual representation even for a relatively small LLM.
+Scaling up the language model yields additional accuracy, but it is less noticeable compared to the gain by switching to a better tile-level encoder.